danielnemenyi/latoupiefolle/_notes/dialogue-1-pereira.md

 **SC**: It\'s the mechanism itself.
 That kind of collective: it spins, it might spin onto someone that does not want to do the work, who doesn't know.
-So we should do that, Patrick, we should just spin it.
+So we should do that, [[Patrick ffrench|Patrick]], we should just spin it.

 **GP**: I think that is an important concept.
 In the Clinique La Borde, participation is not always on the same model and that kind of expected